Shan-Mei/shanmeis-notes/journalling/japanese.md

 <body>
   <h2>Japanese Journal</h2>
   <h3>Term 2</h3>
+  <h4>T2W1L1 - 24/4</h4>
+  <p>- I did the test I was meant to do last term.
+I- did not quite finish, unfortunately.<br>- I overheard my class talking about a speaking assessment, I will need to find out about it.</p>
   <h3>Term 1</h3>
   <h4>T1W4L2 - 24/2</h4>
   <p>- Learnt new kanji and vocab, and grammar points.
 We are on the topic of body parts and describing the physical appearance of people.<br>- We still don't have those booklets that we were meant to get.
 I hope I get them soon so i can catch up on materal.</p>